 True, the update only affects mobile searches and has no impact on desktop or tablet rankings.
 And while mobile internet used to be reserved for quick info gathering; it’s now the go-to for everything from banking, social media and shopping to this very post you’re reading because of the bigger screen sizes and ease of use.

-Something else to bear in mind is that Google now assesses your mobile-friendliness on a page by page basis, not by your site as whole.
+Something else to bear in mind is that Google now assesses your mobile-friendliness on a page-by-page basis, not by your site as a whole.
 I would suggest checking that your most important pages are indexed as mobile-friendly and you can check this with Google’s mobile-friendly test.

 And don’t worry, as intimidating as it sounds, Google aren’t all-or-nothing on this whole Mobilegeddon thing.
 If your site isn’t mobile-friendly, it won’t be de-listed, it will just be perceived to be less relevant to the device you’re using and therefore not be as visible.

 Responsive Web Design is programmed to serve the same HTML code on the same URL regardless of the device so that the display is rendered based on screen size.

 Translated from geek-speak, this means that no matter what size device you’re using, the website’s content automatically responds and adjusts to display on the screen in the best way possible — ensuring legibility and ease of use.
 Check out airbnb on your phone and then on your computer to see a good example of this.

 The beauty of Responsive Web Design is that you build your site once, and it can be accessed by devices of any size.

 This saves you time and money in development and delivers the most cutting edge form of web design available today.

 Even Google lists various reasons why you should build with Responsive Web Design in this great infographic.
 And if for some reason you don’t want to listen to google, at least listen to your customers and the world trends.